flpezet/analytics-readings/README.md

 # Resources for Analytics Engineers (Still Work in Progress)
 This repository is a curation of good blog posts and books for Analytics Engineers.
 It can also be very useful for Data Analysts and Data Scientists.
-It's not aimed toward total beginners (don't know SQL).

 ## Contribute
 I really appreciate any contribution.
 Just make sure to write a couple of lines to describe the theme and why you found the resource useful.

 # Readings

+Definition of the Analytics Engineer: [https://www.locallyoptimistic.com/post/analytics-engineer/](The Analytics Engineer).

 ### SQL